Setting up Caddy as a reverse proxy

 Last updated:

-You'll want to sub out YOUR_TRACKING_DOMAIN for whatever domain you use for proxying to PostHog.
-We'd suggest something like e.yourdomain.com or the like.
+1. Sub out YOUR_TRACKING_DOMAIN for the domain you use for proxying to PostHog.
+We'd suggest something like e.yourdomain.com.

 header_down -Access-Control-Allow-Origin